-- Coordinate regular meeting of the CAP, Science and Technical Committee and other advisory groups - Actively work with community groups to continue to address issues connected with water quality and habitat. - Coordinate the implementation and reporting on implementation projects involving KRCA, partner groups and agencies. - Develop inter-agency partnerships to raise the profile of the Implementation Action Plan - Attendance & presentation at Annual General Meetings of community groups - Disseminating scientific & technical information through various means (e.g. publications, Science forum, website, social media)
+- Coordinate regular meeting of the CAP, Science and Technical Committee and other advisory groups - Actively work with community groups to continue to address issues connected with water quality and habitat. - Coordinate the implementation and reporting on implementation projects involving KRCA, partner groups and agencies. - Develop inter-agency partnerships to raise the profile of the implementation Action - Attendance & presentation at Annual General Meetings of community groups - Disseminating scientific & technical information through various means (e.g. publications, Science forum, website, social media)

+The Task Force recommends Level 2 for this project because it allows for integration and coordination across agencies and community groups.
+This Municipal funding: \$65,700

-Municipal funding: Grant funding: \$65,700
+Grant funding:

 In-Kind: \$10,500

 Total Value: \$76,200

 ROI: 16%